hpssjellis/char-rnn-deeplearnjs/README.md

 char-rnn-deeplearnjs
 ===
 Goal:
-1. Train a Character RNN entirely in the browser, by loading the dataset using a textbox or file upload
+1. Train a Character RNN entirely in the browser, by loading the dataset using a textbox or file upload or presaved use the tinyshakespeare data from the data folder
+1. (Optional or earlier step )Have a pre-trained model ready for use saved to the repository in the model folder
-1. (Optional or later step )Save the trained model
+1. (Optional or later step )Be able to download or upload the trained model.
+Should default to running a pre-trained pre-saved model from the saved-models folder
-1. (Optional or later step )Load a test dataset
+1. (Optional or later step )Load a test dataset and test it
-1. Run the program giving it a seed and state how many result Characters you need
+1. Run the program giving it a seed of characters and state how many result characters you want as output
-1. Show the output in a second textbox
+1. Show the output in a final textarea